thacherT1D/webdevstuff/How_the_Web_Works/Web_Request_Response_Cycle.desc.md

 ```

 Try searching for a few of your favorite movies using the OMDB API and Postman!

-#### Client and Server Have Separate Concerns

-In RESTful services the server does not care about user interface, it is only concerned with raw data.
-A truly RESTful service will never encode information about __how__ to display something, it will only tell you what something is.

-#### Requests are Stateless

-Any client (web browser, curl, Postman ...) can make the same request and recieve an identical response from the server.
-There can never be context outside of the request itself.
-This means RESTful servers don't deal with cookies, sessions, or anything that is not a part of the HTTP request being served.

 ## Assessments / Exercises